luisarandas/touchdesigner-simple-tools/README.md

-## touchdesigner simple algorithms and tools
+## TouchDesigner simple algorithms and tools

 A set of simple TouchDesigner projects with solutions for audiovisual work, tested on Windows 11 and RTX 3090/3070.